 One For The Wall practised three of Bern’s songs and entered the Melody Maker Folk/Rock Contest in Oxford.
 Every other act was a parody of the Sex Pistols.
-We did not excel.
+We did not do ourselves justice.
 The sound system was so basic, with no monitors, that I wrote to complain and we got a re-run at London’s City Polytechnic.
 (Jo later told me that one of the judges was Howard Goodall.)
 And we won!
-I remember driving back that night in Andy’s Mini up the M40 in the fog.
-It’s always a great feeling to win something.
+I remember the scary drive home in Andy’s Mini up the M40 in the fog.
+It is a great feeling to win something.
+Anything.

 Those silly love song lines have filled my head and turned my mind, we sang

 One For The Wall progressed to the Melody Maker final in July 1979 at the Marquee Club.
 It was a filthy, sweaty dive in Wardour Street… but a legendary and iconic dive.
 The contest was won by Splodgenessabounds, who presently had a Top Ten hit with the epoch-defining “Two Pints of Lager and a Packet of Crisps Please”.
 Bern’s finely crafted, dramatic songs never stood a chance.
 But then again, maybe we just weren’t very good.
 Nevertheless, for the first and only time in my life, I considered a career as a professional musician.
 Why not?
 It wasn’t that I had anything else to do, apart from chugging away at my thesis.
 And though I couldn’t read music or even play an instrument very well, the required standard didn’t seem to be very high.
 But I didn’t take that journey after all.
 I went back to my boring thesis.